erickcastelli/phasex/README.md

 phasex.log: Record all the parameters and some quality-control information

 results.vcf: This is the final PHASED VCF file.
-Only the samples passing the select threshold are included inn this file (by default: 70% of the runs presenting the same haplotype in the final run).
+Only the samples passing the select threshold are included in this file (by default: 70% of the runs presenting the same haplotype in the final run).

-results.freq: The haplotypes, their global count and frequency
+results.freq: The haplotypes, their global count, and frequency

-sample_list.txt: The list of samples that passed the SELECT theshold.
+sample_list.txt: The list of samples that passed the SELECT threshold.

 /shapeit : the shapeit results for each iteration, and the final results in "results.txt"